FoNE: Precise Single-Token Number Embeddings via Fourier Features: Methods

 \subsection{Decoding}

 \ifdefined\isarxiv

 \else \fi

 As each number has its own FoNE, calculating the logits for all possible numbers becomes computationally infeasible.
-Therefore, we introduce a novel decoding head that maps hidden states from Fourier space to number space as shown in Figure~\ref{fig:teaser1}(d).
+Therefore, we introduce a novel decoding head that maps hidden states from Fourier space to number space as shown in Figure~\ref{fig:decoder}.
 Below, we explicitly define the loss function and prediction function for each digit and then show how to combine these to obtain the final loss and prediction.

 \begin{definition}[Fourier Number Loss Function] Let \(h \in \mathbb{R}^{d}\) denote the last-layer hidden state of the model.
 Let $y_i$ denote the $i$-th digit of the label number $y$.
-For digit $i$, we define the Fourier Number Loss Function $L_{\FoNE}$ as: \end{definition} This construction allows each digit to be treated as a separate prediction task while sharing the same underlying model representation \(h\).
-By taking the average of \(L_{\FoNE}(h, y, i)\) over all digit positions \(i\), we obtain the final training loss.
+Let $L_{\mathrm{CE}}$ denote the cross entropy loss.
+For digit $i$, we define the Fourier Number Loss Function $L_{\FoNE}$ as: \end{definition} Note that the comparison set $\{\phi(0,10), \ldots, \phi(9,10)\}$ is the same for all digit positions $i$.
+This is because each digit, regardless of its positional significance, must be classified as one of the 10 possible values $\{0, 1, \ldots, 9\}$.
+This design enables parallel decoding where each digit position is treated as a separate classification task over the same 10-class space.
+The final training loss is obtained by averaging $L_{\FoNE}(h, y, i)$ over all digit positions $i$.

 \begin{definition}[Fourier Number Prediction for the \(i\)-th digit] Let \(h \in \mathbb{R}^{d}\) denote the last-layer hidden state of the model.
 For digit $i$, we define the Fourier Number Prediction as: \end{definition}